Bookingjini-Labs/bookingjini-icons/README.md

 ## Contributors

-It's not possible to reach where we are now without our amazing contributors.
+It wouldn't have been possible to reach where we are now without our amazing contributors.

 <a href="https://github.com/Bookingjini-Labs/bookingjini-icons/graphs/contributors">
   <img src="https://contrib.rocks/image?repo=Bookingjini-Labs/bookingjini-icons" />